HolyCorn-Software/system/system-changes.md

 .

+Added support for browsers that don't support service workers

-Improved the offline detection algorithm
+Improved the UX of the loader

-Made service-worker more efficient, and economical

-Made service-worker loader more robust